jsenv/jsenv-util/readme.md

 ### assertFileExists

-> `assertFileExists` is an async function ensuring a file exists.
+> `assertFileExists` is an async function throwing if a file does not exists.

 ```js
 import { assertFileExists } from "@jsenv/util"